-- \Rightarrow Closing knowledge gaps on the hazardous substances of Danube basin relevance. - ⇒ Further elimination/reduction of the amount of hazardous substances entering the Danube and its tributaries (EU MS: by implementing the EQS Directive). - ⇒ Further reduction of the point source emissions by the implementation of the management objectives described for organic pollution as they address the hazardous pollution as well. - ⇒ Further reduction of the diffuse pollution of agricultural chemicals by implementation of supplementary measures linked to EU Common Agricultural Policy, implementing the Sewage Sludge Directive and the Pesticides Directive (EU MS) and by implementation of best management practices in the agriculture (Non-EU MS).

-- ⇒ Ensuring the safe application of chemicals (EU MS: by implementing inter alia the Plant Protection Products Directive, the REACH Regulation and the Biocides Regulation). - ⇒ Minimisation of the risk of accidental pollution events by using enhanced technologies and putting in place appropriate safety measures (EU MS: by implementing the Seveso, Mining Waste and Industrial Emission Directives, Non-EU MS: by fulfilling the obligations/adopting recommendations of the UNECE Convention on the transboundary effects of industrial accidents).
+- ⇒ Closing knowledge gaps on the hazardous substances of Danube basin relevance. - Further elimination/reduction of the amount of hazardous substances entering the Danube and its tributaries (EU MS: by implementing the EQS Directive). - Further reduction of the point source emissions by the implementation of the management objectives described for organic pollution as they address the hazardous pollution as well. - ⇒ Further reduction of the diffuse pollution of agricultural chemicals by implementation of supplementary measures linked to EU Common Agricultural Policy, implementing the Sewage Sludge Directive and the Pesticides Directive (EU MS) and by implementation of best management practices in the agriculture (Non-EU MS). - ⇒ Ensuring the safe application of chemicals (EU MS: by implementing inter alia the Plant Protection Products Directive, the REACH Regulation and the Biocides Regulation). - Minimisation of the risk of accidental pollution events by using enhanced technologies and putting in place appropriate safety measures (EU MS: by implementing the Seveso, Mining Waste and Industrial Emission Directives, Non-EU MS: by fulfilling the obligations of the UNECE Convention on the transboundary effects of industrial accidents).

 The 1st DRBM Plan highlights the measures of basin-wide importance in the waste water, industrial and agricultural sectors to be implemented in order to reduce and/or eliminate the hazardous substances discharges into the surface water bodies.
-Enhancing waste water treatment and industrial technologies, phasing out certain substances from the market products and promoting sustainable use of sewage sludge and pesticides in the agriculture are the most important measures recently being implemented (see Annex 10 on measures in urban waste water and industrial sectors and Annex 11 on measures in agricultural sector).
+Enhancing waste water treatment and industrial technologies, phasing out certain substances from the market products and promoting sustainable use of sewage sludge and pesticides in the agriculture are the most important measures recently being implemented.
 In addition, Danube countries have taken significant steps in order to close information gap on hazardous substances pollution.
 Prioritisation of the emerging pollutants, data collection on the major point sources releasing hazardous substances and accident risk analysis of the industrial and contaminated sites are those on-going activities which can provide more detailed information on the existence, sources and fate of hazardous substances in the Danube Basin.

 Despite the substantial progress achieved in many aspects of the hazardous substances pollution the state of the art knowledge needs to be improved and the implementation of measures should be proceeded in the future to appropriately manage the problem.
 Further efforts are needed to identify which priority substances and other emerging chemicals are of basin-wide relevance.
 Moreover, limited information is recently available on the emission sources contributing to hazardous substances contamination of the surface waters.
 This information gap should be narrowed.
-Implementation of the measures should be continued in compliance with the existing legislative framework in order to reduce hazardous substances pollution releases.
-Regular update of a basin-wide catalogue of hazardous industrial, abandoned and mining sites and providing with recommendations for preventive measures in the key industrial sectors are important future tasks to be accomplished as well.
+Implementation of the measures should be continued in compliance with the existing legislative framework in order to reduce hazardous substances pollution releases A thorough risk analysis on the industrial, abandoned and mining sites in terms of accidental pollution risk is an important future tasks to be accomplished as well.